Spring Garden Revival

 Professional Site Assessment & Soil Testing Requirements for Natick’s Glacial Till & Rocky Upland Soils

-A comprehensive site assessment is required to address Natick’s glacial till, rocky upland soils, and areas of marine clay or urban fill.
-Mandatory soil testing should be conducted through the UMass Soil & Plant Nutrient Testing Lab, evaluating pH, NPK, organic matter, texture, compaction, and contamination.
-Natick soils are typically acidic (pH 5.5–6.5); lime application (50–100 lbs per 1,000 sq ft) is often necessary to achieve the target pH of 6.0–7.0.
-Use the USDA Web Soil Survey to identify drainage classifications and seasonal water tables.
-Site preparation includes removal of existing vegetation, rough grading (minimum 1–2% slope away from structures), incorporation of 1–3 inches of compost into the top 6–8 inches, and final grading with 4–6 inches of screened loam.
-Always coordinate with Dig Safe (811) at least 72 hours before excavation, and protect existing trees and infrastructure.
+A comprehensive site assessment is essential in Natick, where glacial till, rocky upland soils, and urban fill predominate.
+Mandatory soil testing through the UMass Soil & Plant Nutrient Testing Lab evaluates pH, NPK, organic matter, texture, compaction, and contamination.
+Natick’s soils are typically acidic (pH 5.5–6.5); lime applications of 50–100 lbs per 1,000 sq ft are often needed to reach the target pH of 6.0–7.0.
+The USDA Web Soil Survey provides detailed mapping of drainage and seasonal water tables.
+Site preparation includes removing existing vegetation, rough grading (1–2% slope away from structures), incorporating 1–3 inches of compost into the top 6–8 inches, and finishing with 4–6 inches of screened loam.
+Dig Safe (811) notification is required at least 48–72 hours before excavation.

 Massachusetts Conservation Commission Requirements for Sod Installation & Water Quality Protection

 Sod installation near wetlands or streams in Natick is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40), which establishes 25–50 foot buffer zones.
-Projects within these areas require a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) permit from the Conservation Commission.
-Immediate stabilization (within 24–48 hours) is required to prevent erosion and protect water quality.
-Sod provides superior erosion control compared to seeding, reducing sediment runoff into Massachusetts waterways.
-Advance consultation, environmental impact documentation, and scheduled inspections are necessary for compliance.
-For jurisdictional questions, contact: Natick Conservation Commission
+Projects within these areas require a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) permit.
+Immediate stabilization (within 24–48 hours) is mandated to prevent erosion and protect water quality.
+Tree and root zone protection, as well as coordination with MS4 stormwater programs, are required.
+Early consultation with the Conservation Commission ensures proper documentation and inspection scheduling.

 13 East Central Street, Natick, MA 01760